Highlights from the Ratings and Financial Report for Agnico Eagle Mines Limited (AEM)

-Agnico Eagle Mines Limited (NYSE:AEM) went down by -2.59% from its latest closing price compared to the recent 1-year high of $85.46.
-The company’s stock price has collected -4.96% of loss in the last five trading sessions.
-Press Release reported 17 hours ago that Midland Begins Stripping Program on Its New Golden Nest Gold Showing Discovered on Lewis
+Agnico Eagle Mines Limited (NYSE:AEM) went down by -1.64% from its latest closing price compared to the recent 1-year high of $85.46.
+The company’s stock price has collected -5.98% of loss in the last five trading sessions.
+Barron’s reported 13 hours ago that Gold Miners Agnico Eagle Mines and Kirkland Lake to Merge.
+Both Stocks Fall.

 Is It Worth Investing in Agnico Eagle Mines Limited (NYSE :AEM) Right Now?